 Since first writing this review of the best meal kit delivery services, some of the companies I profile below have updated their services or introduced new discounts.
-Also, this review started with three companies.
-I’ve now added a fourth and will soon be adding a fifth.
-Here are some timely updates from each company:
+Others have stopped offering meal kits.

 Updates from meal kit delivery services reviewed